reqshark/nanomsg.iojs/readme.markdown

 socket.shutdown('tcp://127.0.0.1:5555')
 ```

 Endpoint specific revert of calls to `bind()` or `connect()`.
-The nanomsg library will try to deliver any outstanding outbound messages to the endpoint for the time specified by `NN_LINGER` socket option.
+The nanomsg library will try to deliver any outstanding outbound messages to the endpoint for the time specified by `linger`.

 ### socket.bind(address)